kyma-project/eventing-manager/docs/user/tutorials/evnt-04-change-max-in-flight-in-sub.md

 Completely processed event: { orderCode: '15' }
 ```

-You can see that only 5 events at maximum were delivered to the Function in parallel and as soon as the Function completes the processing of the event and returns the response, Kyma Eventing delivers the next in-line event to the Function.
+You can see that only five events at maximum were delivered to the Function in parallel.
+As soon as the Function completes the processing of the event and returns the response, Kyma Eventing delivers the next in-line event to the Function.